FieldOfRice/notebook/README.md

 # Local JupyterLab with Ollama and Jupyter AI Extension

 This setup provides a **locally accessible JupyterLab** with integrated Ollama support and the Jupyter AI extension.
+The jupyter lab is using the dark-mode theme, and line numbers are already enabled.

 > **Note:** Rclone configuration is still pending.